-Rock Musician Dave Scott-Morgan started his career as a member of the popular 1960‘s cult rock group The Ugly’s.
-He wrote a number one hit with his song ‘Something’ – the flip side of The Move’s ‘Blackberry Way’ in 1968.
+Rock Musician Dave Scott-Morgan started his career as a member of the popular 1960‘s psychedelic rock group The Ugly’s.
+He wrote the song ‘Something’ for friends The Move that reached the top of the UK singles charts as the flip side of the hauntingly beautiful ‘Blackberry Way’ in 1968.
 In the seventies and eighties he wrote the score for two films, and performed on some of the world’s biggest stages as a member of ELO.
 But it was on the small stage of a pentecostal church in Birmingham that he would hear the words that would save his life.

 As Dave sat listening to the worship at the Christian Life Centre in Selly Oak, Birmingham, he was captivated.
 And when the pastor stood up to announce the theme of his sermon was ‘disappointment,’ Dave was convinced the service had been organised just for him!
 “Disappointment, to put it mildly, was just what I was facing at that time,” he says.
 The preacher didn’t know about that, so Dave felt it must have been a ‘secret message’ from God.
 “I knew that message was for me.”